dictionary grammar primer compound words

 word meaning word meaning

-a or ha explicit genitive on the following word or object (a hupi jon = John's, a ijy = our). e or he beginning of a comment - note that this Ygyde glyph looks like left parenthesis!
+a or ha explicit genitive on following word or object (a hupi jon = John's, a ijy = our); turns following word into adjective. e or he beginning of a comment - note that this Ygyde glyph looks like left parenthesis!

 y or hy end of a comment - note that this Ygyde glyph looks like right parenthesis! o or ho explicit plural of the directly following object (yfipy = woman, o yfipy = women)